 First, we installed a snake fence to help deter the little fellows from surprising vineyard workers and visitors.
 Then we built the amphitheater, and agreed to not develop the hillside below.
 Recently we added bluebird boxes to our vineyards.
 Each of these individual acts combines to create a larger movement in the right direction.

 We don’t use toxic baits or sprays to control pests.
 Instead, we change the habitat to discourage them – like removing big rocks and other hiding spots.
 Fencing, netting, and the strategic use of sound help keep snakes, deer, and birds at bay – naturally.

-Our vineyard manager Andrew is managing a 100+ acre irrigation project, swapping overhead watering for “drip” irrigation.
-At a cost of around $1M, we think the benefit in vine growth, grape quality, and water savings will be profound. (for more information about our drip irrigation project in the water section)
+Our vineyard manager Andrew managed a 100+ acre irrigation project, swapping overhead watering for “drip” irrigation.
+At a cost of around $1M, the benefit in vine growth, grape quality, and water savings are profound. (for more information about our drip irrigation project in the water section)

 Let’s talk about compost.
 It’s not sexy and it’s not all that photogenic – but it’s a necessity when it comes to farming.
 And that’s what we do: farm.

 There are a surprising amount of leftovers in winemaking.
 The fancy word is “pomace” – the organic matter left behind after liquid is squeezed out of the grapes.
 We compost this waste and use it to feed the vines nutrients.
 It’s the ultimate vineyard smoothie.

 Moving wine from our cellar to a store shelf or restaurant wine list takes tonnes of glass and a good deal of cardboard.
 Until we’re allowed to offer fill-a-jug at the winery, we rely on bottles and boxes by the truckload.